-Most pain complaints around the shoulder are due to an injury, pathology, or movement disorder.
+Most pain complaints around the shoulder are due to injury, pathology, or movement disorder.

-Read below for clinical insights and current academic knowledge for more than 30 specific shoulder disorders.
+Read below for current clinical insights for more than 30 specific shoulder disorders.

 The information presented below includes medical and lay terminology, and should not be used for self assessment.
 A qualified professional is necessary to advise on your personal needs and this material is for educational purposes only.
 It does not constitute or replace professional medical advice.